szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 1. Understand what your code is doing step by step.

-With a logic error, code behavior is unpredictable.
+With a logical error, code behavior is unpredictable.
 A loop may never happen, it may never end, or it might sometimes work right and sometimes not.
 The key to finding logic errors is to predict why the code is doing what it's doing and why it's not doing what you want.
-Follow through the code step by step and try to understand what is happening.
+Follow through your code step by step, identifying key changes of behavior.

 2. Form a hypothesis or two before looking at any code.